DIRACGrid/DIRAC/docs/source/DeveloperGuide/CodingConvention/index.rst

 @@@@@@@@@@@@@@@@@@@@@@@@@@@@

-Comments should be abundant, and must follow the rules of automatic documentation by Epydoc tool using ReStructedText mark-up.
+Comments should be abundant, and must follow the rules of automatic documentation by the sphinx tool using ReStructedText mark-up.

 **R24**
    Each class and method definition should start with the doc strings.
 See